gsdriver/ssml-check/README.md

-  type,       // The type of error encountered tag,        // The tag that had an error (set if type is "tag") attribute,  // The attribute that had an error (set if type is "tag") value,      // The attribute value that was in error (set if type is "tag") }
+  type,       // The type of error encountered tag,        // The tag that had an error (set if type is "tag") attribute,  // The attribute that had an error (set if type is "tag") value,      // The attribute value that was in error }
 ```
 The current version of SSML-Check will check for the following:

  * Valid XML format
+ * All tags are valid tags for their platform with valid attributes and values
  * No more than five `audio` tags in the response
- * All tags are valid tags for their platform with valid attributes and values
+ * Note invalid & character